HotSauce96/Hotsauce96/README.md

 ### About me:
 **I'm a frontend developer hooked with the 3D design web development 🎨/ in touch with the backend side as well with NodeJs and Python; finalizing my studies and located in Medellín, Colombia. 📍**

-**Currently working as a Payroll Processor at Solvo Global/ Vensure HR Services.
+**Currently finishing the study as Software Developer Technician at CESDE, and looking to continue with my studies which is my passion by these times. 📚**

-Finishing the study as Software Developer Technician at CESDE, and looking to continue with my studies which is my passion by these times. 📚**
+**I have made some projects for friends small shopping stores webs, and I have worked on customer service field for a quite long years. **

 ## Languages and tools:
 <div>